comyata/comyata/README.md

 - extendable `$import/$load` to support more file formats, add authentication for API calls or even use databases for `$import`
 - support for any engine to produce dynamic data
     - in stated: limited to JSONata
-- very small in just <200kB (strict ESM, no separate client/server bundles)
+- very small, in just <100kB (strict ESM, no separate client/server bundles)
     - stated is >5MB (mostly due to included bundles for client, server, commonjs and ESM support)

 ## License